 Understanding the cost structure and quality indicators of nursing homes provides a clearer picture of what to expect.
 The average cost in Soddy-Daisy remains below the Tennessee state average of about $6,574 per month.
 This data is supported by CareListings.
 Moreover, the statewide occupancy rates, averaging at 67.8%, suggest that availability generally isn’t an issue, though it is essential to validate this with specific facilities’ current data.
 According to CMS Data, occupancy varies.

 Analyzing Medicare ratings is indispensable to assure that the chosen facility meets certain standards.
-In 2025, CMS introduced significant changes to the Five Star rating system for nursing homes.
-Ratings for health inspections are now based only on the two most recent standard surveys instead of three, providing a more current reflection of care quality.
-Additionally, as of July 30, 2025, chain-level average ratings are reported, increasing transparency and making it easier for families to compare nursing home quality data.
+In 2025 and 2026, CMS introduced significant changes to the Five Star rating system for nursing homes.
+Rather than considering three surveys, ratings for health inspections are now based only on the two most recent standard surveys, offering a more up-to-date reflection of care quality.
+There is also new inclusion of antipsychotic medication usage data, providing greater accuracy in quality evaluation.
+Chain-level average ratings are now reported, increasing transparency and allowing easier comparison between facilities.
+As a result, star ratings may shift to reflect these updates and more recent inspection findings.
 These changes are detailed in recent CMS releases CMS Quality, Safety and Oversight; CMS Five Star Rating Updates.
-Facilities such as Soddy-Daisy Health Care Center, for example, hold a rating of 3 out of 5 stars, an indicator based on health inspections, staffing, and quality measures.
-According to Caring.com, these factors are vital.

 Key Features, Services, and Resident Experiences